 Rev. Candace Chellew, Editor Emeritus

-Rev. Chellew literally grew up in the church, playing with her G.I.
+A native of Greensboro, N.C., she felt God’s call on her life from as early as she can remember.
+She literally grew up in the church, playing with her G.I.
 Joe dolls and Tonka trucks in the sanctuary aisles.
 Her family was still shocked when she came out as a lesbian years later, despite the obvious clues.

-Rev. Chellew entered seminary in 1998, a couple of years after she founded Whosoever.
-The magazine had drawn the attention of many in opposition to GLBT equality in church and society and she sought the tools to answer her critics.
-What she discovered in seminary was a whole new way to approach the question of homosexuality, gender identity and spirituality and a new way to answer critics that was a lot less stressful.
+This led her to enter seminary in 1998 to deepen her own understanding of the Christian faith and how it intersected with her sexuality, and she earned her divinity degree in 2002.
+What she discovered in seminary was a whole new way to approach the question of homosexuality, gender identity and spirituality — and a new way to answer critics that was a lot less stressful.

 Despite the website and the degree, God continued to call Rev. Chellew deeper into ministry.
 She answered that call and was ordained as a minister of the gospel on December 7, 2003, then moved to South Carolina, where she began serving in pastoral roles and was licensed as a United Church of Christ minister in 2007.
 Along the way she was an original co-host of Rainbow Radio, the first radio show for LGBTQ+ people in South Carolina, when it began in 2005.